Ak0p/infra/README.md

 # Home Lab Ansible Config
 A simple home lab config, heavily inspired from [this repo](https://github.com/notthebee/infra).

-This config aims to create a secure self hosted environment.
+This config aims to create a secure self hosted environment by using Cloudflare as an outside reverse proxy and Nginx Proxy Manager as an inside reverse proxy.

 It uses Docker compose to create the containers for the services which are to be hosted on the machine.

-The target OS is RHEL/Fedora based.
+The target device is a laptop running Fedora Server.

 ## Structure